-Most stories took place in a residential home.
-Occasionally a story had Mr. Jinks employed in some sort of profession that required him to deal with a bow tie/vest wearing rodent problem.
+Although most stories took place in a residential home, occasionally Mr. Jinks had employment in some sort of profession that required him to deal with a bow tie & vest wearing rodent problem.

 Pixie and Dixie and Mr. Jinks was one of three segments on the half-hour The Huckleberry Hound Show, airing in 1958.
 The other 7-minute segments included Huckleberry Hound and Yogi Bear.
 The cat and mouse trio made appearances in subsequent Hanna-Barbera ensemble series after their own series ended, but failed to achieve the same level of notoriety as many of their cartoon contemporaries.